-The resulting emission factor files are then fed into the RATADJ62 program, which takes the multiple sets of emission factors for each county and combines them into a single set of emission factors.
+The resulting emission factor files are then fed into the RATADJ62DK program, which takes the multiple sets of emission factors for each county and combines them into a single set of emission factors.
+Then, the output from RATADJ62DK program is fed into the RATEADJV62DK program which adjusts the emission factors due to the use of TxLED and the motorcycle rule.
 At this point, the emission factors are ready to combine with the Travel Demand Model output.